-of human coders did not identify as physical integrity rights allegations.
-The reason is twofold.
-On the one hand, there are many sentences that our automated approach successfully identifies as containing information on physical integrity rights abuses on killings, torture, political imprisonment and detention.
-This result demonstrates how this automated allegation extraction technique can be used to overcome human error associated with identifying physical integrity rights allegations in human rights reports by hand (i.e., missing cases of allegations in the text).19 On the other hand, there are some sentences that our automated approach identifies as being a physical integrity rights allegation but that are not directly related to the concept including information on human rights investigations and intercommunal conflict.
+Figure 2.
+Number of allegations by country.

+our automated approach identifies as being a physical integrity rights allegation but that are not directly related to the concept, including information on human rights investigations and intercommunal conflict.
 This is because some terms included in our physical integrity rights dictionary have multiple meanings (e.g., "cut", "return", "releas") or only relate to physical integrity rights under some circumstances, with human coders being better at taking in the overall context of sentences (e.g., "die", "violenc", "kill").

-Conversely, the ensemble supervised machine learning approach does not classify 3,447 sentences (10% of the out-of-sample test data) as physical integrity rights allegations that our team of human coders do identify as physical integrity rights allegations.
-First, our human coders overcapturing allegations because we encouraged our research assistants to collect statements when in doubt since we can always delete extraneous information after it has been captured.
-Second, this could be because our machine coded approach was too strict in its classification of physical integrity rights allegations and unnecessarily excluded sentences containing relevant information.
-For example, some of the physical integrity rights allegations missed by our model include more general terms in our dictionary such as "humanright", "alleg" and "violat" rather than sentences that contain more specific terms relating to physical integrity rights such as "tortur" and "disappear".
+Conversely, the ensemble supervised machine learning approach does not classify 3,447 sentences (10 percent of the out-of-sample test data) as physical integrity rights allegations that our team of human coders does identify as physical integrity rights allegations.
+First, our human coders over-capturing allegations because we encouraged our research assistants to collect statements when in doubt since we can always delete extraneous information after it has been captured.
+Second, this could be because our machine-coded approach was too strict in its classification of physical integrity rights allegations and unnecessarily excluded sentences containing relevant information.
+For example, some of the physical integrity rights allegations missed by our model include more general terms in our dictionary such as "humanright", "alleg", and "violat" rather than sentences that contain more specific terms relating to physical integrity rights such as "tortur" and "disappear".
 Future researchers can overcome this issue by utilizing our probability estimate to lower or raise the threshold for including sentences that might relate to physical integrity rights.